marbl/canu/documentation/source/command-reference.rst

   The executive in charge!
 Coordinates all these commands to make an assembler.
 :doc:`commands/correctOverlaps` (just usage)
   Part of Overlap Error Adjustment, recomputes overlaps given a set of read corrections.
-:doc:`commands/createFalconSenseInputs` (just usage)
-  Part of Read Correction, writes the input to FalconSense to generate corrected reads.
-:doc:`commands/erateEstimate` (just usage)
-  An *experimental* algorithm to filter overlaps.
 :doc:`commands/estimate-mer-threshold` (just usage)
   Decides on a k-mer threshold for overlapInCore seeds.
 :doc:`commands/fastqAnalyze` (just usage)